Privacy Beyond Pixels: Latent Anonymization for Privacy-Preserving Video Understanding: Evaluation Protocols

 \subsection{Privacy Evaluation}

 First, we employ an established privacy preservation protocol to ensure that $f_A$ removes sensitive-attribute related information.
 Although we focus on action-related video understanding models, private attribute information is still exposed in the latent features of the backbone encoder.
 The VISPR dataset~\cite{orekondy2017towards} evaluates privacy-preservation by measuring performance on a multi-class classification problem for various sensitive visual private attributes, with performance measured by mean average precision across classes (cMAP).
-Since the goal is to enhance privacy—not to accurately predict attributes—a lower performance indicates better privacy preservation.
-For evaluation, we train a linear classifier on static clip representations, adhering to protocols from prior work in video privacy~\cite{wu2020privacy, dave2022spact}.
-Additionally, we evaluate the effect of anonymization on a \textit{motion-based} sensitive attribute, namely gait recognition on Casia-B~\cite{yu2006framework}.
+For evaluation, we train a classifier on static clip representations, adhering to protocols from prior work in video privacy~\cite{dave2022spact}.
+Additionally, we evaluate on \textit{temporal-based} VP-HMDB51 and VP-UCF101 datasets~\cite{li2023stprivacy}, which contain both action and private attribute labels.
+Here, the full clip representations are used for attribute classification with cMAP as the evaluation metric.
+Since the goal is to enhance privacy, not to accurately predict attributes, a lower performance indicates better privacy preservation.
+For further temporal analysis, we evaluate the effect of anonymization on a \textit{motion-based} sensitive attribute, namely gait recognition on Casia-B~\cite{yu2006framework}.